oxidecomputer/usdt/README.md

 form supports probe arguments of any type that implement [`serde::Seralize`][2].
 These different versions are shown in the crates `probe-test-{build,macro,attr}` respectively.

 > Note: This crate uses inline assembly to work its magic.
-As such a nightly Rust toolchain is required, and the functionality is hidden behind the `"asm"` feature flag.
-A nightly toolchain can be installed with `rustup toolchain install nightly`.
-See [the notes](#notes) for a discussion.
+That feature has been stable as of Rust 1.59.
+Any project using `usdt` prior to that must build with a nightly toolchain and enable the `asm` feature.
+See the [notes](#notes) for a discussion.

 ## Example